SGI White Paper 5: The Flexibility of gas – what is it worth?

-The perceived value of gas vectors is that they may provide value flexibility, helping to support daily and seasonal variation in demand, and increasingly intermittent supply as renewable electricity generation increases as a proportion of the electricity mix.
-Arguments in support of gas vectors suggest that electricity systems will find it difficult to value maintain flexibility on their own, whilst also reducing greenhouse gas emissions and dramatically increasing capacity.
-Gas vectors, on the other hand, are expected to provide flexibility at relatively low cost, and may be produced and used with relatively low greenhouse gas emissions.
+There is an increasing debate regarding the use of gas networks in providing support for the decarbonisation of energy systems.
+The perceived value of gas “vectors” – encompassing natural gas, hydrogen and biomethane – is that they may provide flexibility, helping to support daily and seasonal variation in energy demand, and increasingly intermittent electricity supply as renewable electricity generation increases as a proportion of the electricity mix.
+Arguments in support of gas suggest that electricity systems will find it difficult to maintain flexibility on their own, whilst also reducing greenhouse gas emissions and increasing production to meet new demand for heating and transport.
+Gas, on the other hand, is expected to provide flexibility at relatively low cost, and may be produced and used with relatively low greenhouse gas emissions.